Introduction

 }

-The `output` keyword adds an entry to the output of the OpenTofu run.
-The name in quotes will be the key in the output and the `value` attribute will set the value.
+The output keyword adds an entry to the output of the OpenTofu run.
+The name in quotes will be the key in the output and the value attribute will set the value.
 There are additional attributes you can set on an output like "description" and "sensitive" for masking outputs.
-It is _not_ a real security measure.
+It is not a real security measure.

 tofu apply